jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 ## NGINX settings on the reverse Proxy
 This guide assumes you already have a NGINX reverse Proxy up and running.
 It also assumes that you have Certbot installed.
-Create an emtpy site without ssl.
+There is an excellent tool for creating config files from DigitalOcean do.co/nginxconfig Create an emtpy site without ssl.
 ```bash
 sudo nano /etc/nginx/sites-available/cloud.x_youromain.conf